 Beliefs are the underpinnings of sense-of-self.
 They’re formed in childhood and adolescence and reinforced throughout life.
 Once a belief solidifies, incoming information is skewed to fit the belief, affecting how a person feels, thinks, and ultimately, which decisions are made (Lazaris, 1986).
 In this way, beliefs create reality.
-The critic, child, adolescent, and healer within actively participate in the maintenance of beliefs.
-At some point in therapy, patients will explore:
+The critic, child, adolescent, and the healer within all actively participate in the maintenance of beliefs.
+At some point in therapy, patients will explore this voyage:

 Beliefs and Attitudes → Feelings and Thoughts → Decisions and Choices

 Case Vignette 2: Evelyn is a 54-year-old insurance sales representative who has struggled with her weight much of her life.
-She entered therapy three months ago into a medically supervised very low calorie diet where her goal was to lose 110 pounds.
-She like the diet drinks because she didn’t have to think about food–food was not an option.
+She entered therapy three months ago in a medically supervised very low calorie diet where her goal was to lose 110 pounds.
+She liked the diet drinks because she didn’t have to think about food – food was not an option.
 Evelyn said she’d binged since her early teenage years, and because of this, her weight kept going up.
 She had tried many diets but couldn’t stick to them.
 They felt too restrictive and she eventually binged back all the weight plus more.

 So, in desperation and frustration, she opted for a VLCD.
 Since she was not bingeing, therapy focused on how to develop healthy eating principles, ways to cope with emotions without turning to food, continuing walking during the lunch period, and her conflicted feelings about food (her mother hid food from her and her brother while her live-in aunt spoiled them with sweet treats when mom wasn’t looking).
 She didn’t think bingeing would ever be a problem again because she was dealing with life.
 When she lost all the weight and started to incorporate real food slowly, she attended the medically supervised support groups.
 Initially, Evelyn did well.
 She followed the meal plan to the letter.
 But when a holiday party undid her good intentions, she ate every dessert she could get her hands on without being too obvious.
 She was devastated!

 Evelyn’s meal plan was refined so that she could make sensible choices with a minimum of cooking.
-Every day she practiced putting new lifestyle principles into place, and slowly over the next 8 months, she was able to reduce the bingeing, join a gym and exercise with a trainer, stay away from buying food in bulk, and follow a sensible meal plan.
-Her bingeing went from 3 or 4 times a week to 2 or 3 episodes a month.
+Every day she practiced putting new lifestyle principles into place, and slowly over the next eight months, she was able to reduce the bingeing, join a gym and exercise with a trainer, stay away from buying food in bulk, and follow a sensible meal plan.
+Her bingeing went from three or four times a week to just two or three episodes a month.
 Evelyn was within 20 pounds of her goal weight and satisfied with staying there.
-With another 6 months of therapy, her food, exercise, and weight stabilized.
+With another six months of therapy, her food, exercise, and weight stabilized.

 Bariatric surgery restricts food intake.
-Most surgeries are done by laparoscopy because the small ½ inch cuts create less tissue damage, allows earlier hospital discharges, and poses fewer post-surgery complications.
+Most surgeries are done by laparoscopy because the small 1/2-inch cuts create less tissue damage, allow earlier hospital discharges, and pose fewer post-surgery complications.
 Some severely obese patients who have had previous stomach surgery, severe heart or lung disease, or weigh more than 350 pounds may need an “open” surgery approach in which the stomach is cut open in the standard manner.

-There are four types of bariatric operations offered in the United States: Adjustable gastric banding (ASB), Roux-en gastric bypass (RYGB), biliopancreatic diversion with a duodenal switch (BPD-DS), and vertical sleeve gastrectomy (VSG).
+There are four types of bariatric operations offered in the United States: laparoscopic adjustable gastric banding, gastric bypass, gastric sleeve, and duodenal switch.

 Cost of Surgery